Tips and FAQs

 3. Clear, readable listing sheets make the auctioneer’s job much easier.
 Verbose descriptions will be summarised by the auctioneer.

-6. Buyers you can confirm that you have bought something by paying at the desk.
-Check your card against the lots you think you have bought and gatherย into a neat stash.
-Don’t take a lot home that is not yours.
-(Happens by mistake everytime!) ๐Ÿ™‚
+5. Buyers you can confirm that you have bought something by paying at the desk.
+Check your report against the lots you think you have bought and gather into a neat stash.

 FAQS